 If your garden is a desert, saving soil does not require anything more than you putting in less work on what you normally do and saving that effort for new tasks.
 The first secret that saves you time is mulch.
 The second is composting, the third vermiculture and the fourth highly effective magic from permaculture, including the presence of fungi.
 Connecting soil fertility and saving water, see the article on our super cheap humanure hack and album of pictures on humanure composting and building a compost toilet.
 One can also process a lot of organic waste in a biodigester with anaerobic processes.
 I have discussed some of the types of biodigester.
 Fertility and water retention is much influenced by your soil type.
-I've worked a lot with pure sand, and now a rock hard mix of shale and clay that makes digging impossible, in both cases you can improve soil with green manures otherwise known as cover crops and growing mushrooms outside in garden beds.
+I've worked a lot with pure sand, and a rock hard mix of shale and clay that makes digging impossible, in both cases you can improve soil with green manures otherwise known as cover crops and growing mushrooms outside in garden beds.

 If at the moment you are digging and weeding till your back breaks and watering the soil, to no avail because it remains as dry looking as the Sahara... just stop... do not dig, weed, or water.
 Do this instead: